briancavalier/assert/README.md

 ## API

-All functions with arity > 1 are curried, and can be partially.
+All functions with arity > 1 are curried, and can be partially applied.
 This makes for compact and convenient assertions:

 ```js
 // Assert that a promise fulfills with 123 by